aristanetworks/avd-workshops/workshops/avd.md

 ### Fabric Topology

 The physical fabric topology is defined by providing interface links between the spine and leaf nodes.
 The `group_vars/SITE1_FABRIC.yml` file defines this portion of the data model.
 In our lab, the spines provide layer 3 routing of SVIs and P2P links using a node type called `l3spines`.
 The leaf nodes are purely layer 2 and use node type `leaf`.
 An AVD L2LS design type provides three node type keys: l3 spine, spine, and leaf.
-AVD Node Type documentation can be found [here](https://avd.sh/en/v4.1.0/roles/eos_designs/docs/input-variables.html#node-type-settings).
-Default node_type_keys for all design types are located [here](https://avd.sh/en/v4.1.0/roles/eos_designs/docs/input-variables.html#default-node-types-settings).
+AVD Node Type documentation can be found **[here](https://avd.arista.com/4.1/roles/eos_designs/docs/input-variables.html#node-type-variables)**.

 #### Spine and Leaf Nodes